Oak Park Library

 Adults and seniors visit the library for its community gathering space, its technology petting zoo, helpful resources, personal assistance, resourceful information and entertaining activities.
 Topics on subjects like marriage, pregnancy, parenting, self-improvement, cooking, caregiving, financial planning, college, career development and employment are popular with adults.
 Seniors can benefit by the camaraderie, resource assistance, financial planning, retirement planning, health care information, and wellness promotion.

 The Library is the City's center for information, education, activities and events.
 The Library hosts popular community events, including concerts, art exhibits, author signings and children's events.

-Oak Park Library Director Brandon Bowman and his dedicated staff enjoy servicing the emergent needs of the Oak Park community.
+Oak Park Library Director Sarah Jones and her dedicated staff enjoy servicing the emergent needs of the Oak Park community.
 On a yearly basis, they:

 - register 1,000 card holders

 - loan 6,766 items to other Oakland County libraries